+A landlord may bring either an unlawful detainer action or ejectment action to evict a tenant.
 It is far preferable for the owner to bring an unlawful detainer action.
 An unlawful detainer action is an expedited form of litigation narrowly tailored to the issue of possession.
 Counterclaims are only proper if they relate to the issue of the right of possession.

 A buyer who is in possession of real property–as opposed to a tenant in a landlord-tenant relationship–cannot be evicted in the expedited unlawful detainer action.
 Rather, to evict a buyer in possession the owner must bring an ejectment action.

 Some possible ways to avoid the ejectment action.

-Do not give an option to purchase that can be exercised right away.
+- Do not give an option to purchase that can be exercised right away.
 Grant an option that may be exercised only at the end of a lease period.
 If the tenant is not reliable with rent the owner may evict via unlawful detainer and avoid ejectment.

-The terms of the lease should stipulate that a default of the lease voids the option.
+- The terms of the lease should stipulate that a default of the lease voids the option.

-Forbid improvements to the property during the term of the lease.
+- Forbid improvements to the property during the term of the lease.
 Enforce this lease provision with ten day notices to comply or vacate when appropriate.

-When faced with evicting occupants, the owner should whenever possible avoid ejectment and proceed with an unlawful detainer action.
+- When faced with evicting occupants, the owner should whenever possible avoid ejectment and proceed with an unlawful detainer action.